Jan-PieterBaert/redpencil-wo-push-updates-addon/README.md

 This addon will provide the necessary functions to interact with push updates.
 This addon will also provide a tab-id which is stored in `window.identifier`

+See [frontend-mu-push-poc-chat](https://github.com/redpencilio/frontend-mu-push-poc-chat) for an example of how this addon is used.
+The application is part of [app-mu-push-poc](https://github.com/redpencilio/app-mu-push-poc).

 Compatibility
 ------------------------------------------------------------------------------